 You can start preparing for the introduction of the Code by reviewing a range of existing Commission resources relating to topics such as the Aged Care Quality Standards and the Charter of Aged Care Rights.

-This will ensure you are aware of your broader responsibilities ahead of the introduction of the Code.
+This will ensure you and your governing persons and workers are aware of your broader responsibilities ahead of the introduction of the Code.
 More information will be shared when it becomes available, as the Government’s legislative process progresses.

 Aged care reform and the Code